richardgiddings/tipsandtricks/README.md

 # README #

-An application originally designed to store commands useful for development against sections.
+An application designed to store commands useful for development against sections.

 A Section has a title.
 A Tip has a title, a place to put notes and a link to the Section it belongs to.